kinire98/Sanke/README.md

 # Sanke

-This is an absolute of a nightmare JavaScript adaptation of the snake game
+This is an absolute of a nightmare JavaScript adaptation of the snake game.
+Now it have a fancy intro, and it stores your highest score

 ## Getting Started